spindriftgroup/aws-s3/README.md

 aws-s3
 ======
 This plugins provides simple S3 upload and download tasks.
+Currently it assumes buckets already exists.
+These tasks are simply to facilitate upload and downloads for tasks such as CI or VM provisioning, etc and where the buckets are private.
+Hence no facilities for managing buckets or permissions are currently available.
+There are other more functional aws plugins but this is simply to create a very small, minimal plugin fit for specific purpose.

 Notes and Licensing
 ===================